Circles Definitions Flashcards | Channels for Pearson+

 Conic Section

-A shape formed by intersecting a cone with a plane, resulting in figures like circles, ellipses, parabolas, and hyperbolas.Circle
+A shape formed by slicing a three-dimensional cone with a two-dimensional plane, resulting in figures like circles.Circle

-A set of all points in a plane that are the same distance from a fixed center point.Center
+A set of all points in a plane that are equidistant from a fixed point known as the center.Center

-The fixed point from which every point on a circle is equidistant, typically denoted as (h, k).Radius
+A fixed point from which every point on a circle is the same distance away.Radius

 The constant distance from the center of a circle to any point on its circumference.Origin

-An equation format for circles: (x - h)² + (y - k)² = r², clearly showing the center and radius.General Form
+An equation format for circles: (x-h)² + (y-k)² = r², revealing the center and radius directly.General Form

-A circle's equation written as x² + y² + Dx + Ey + F = 0, requiring conversion to standard form for graphing.Completing the Square
+A circle's equation written as x² + y² + Dx + Ey + F = 0, requiring manipulation to find center and radius.Completing the Square

-A method for rewriting quadratic expressions to reveal perfect square trinomials, essential for converting circle equations.Vertical Line Test
+A method used to rewrite quadratic expressions, essential for converting a circle's general form to standard form.Vertical Line Test

-A graphical method to determine if a curve is a function; a circle fails this test.Graph
+A graphical method to determine if a curve represents a function; circles fail this test.Graph

-A visual representation of a circle on the coordinate plane, showing its center and radius.Constant
+A visual representation of a circle on the coordinate plane, showing its center and radius.Equation

+A mathematical statement expressing the relationship between the coordinates of points on a circle.Constant

-A fixed value in an equation, often representing terms not involving variables, such as F in the general form.Horizontal Position
+A fixed value in a circle's equation, often representing terms not involving variables.Coordinate Plane

+A two-dimensional surface defined by x and y axes, used for plotting circles and their properties.Horizontal Position

-The h-value in (h, k), indicating how far the center of a circle is from the y-axis.Vertical Position
+The x-coordinate of a circle's center, denoted as h in the standard form equation.Vertical Position

-The k-value in (h, k), indicating how far the center of a circle is from the x-axis.Equation